- Are You Drinking Enough Water? HOT

 Technology has made this research easier, says Suzanne Rudzinski, deputy director for science and technology in the Office of Water at the U.S. Environmental Protection Agency.
 "Analytical methods have gotten better and we are able to detect lower levels than ever before."

 It's true that the levels of the medications found in drinking water] are very low.
-But especially when it comes to pharmaceuticals that are synthetic hormones, there is concern, because hormones work at very low concentrations in the human body.
-We think this report in particular is a call for our federal agencies -- EPA in particular -- to do further studies to see what the health effects are.
+But especially when it comes to pharmaceuticals that are synthetic hormones, there is a concern, because hormones work at very low concentrations in the human body.
+We think this report, in particular, is a call for our federal agencies -- EPA in particular -- to do further studies to see what the health effects are.

 Labels on bottled water, regulated by the FDA, help consumers know what they are getting, says Stephen Kay, a spokesman for the International Bottled Water Association.
 If bottled water companies use water from municipal sources and do not treat it further to purify it, the FDA views the source as legitimate but requires the label to state that it is from a municipal or community water system.
 Bottled water companies that use municipal source water, but then treat and purify it by using reverse osmosis, distillation, or other processes can label it as such using terms such as "purified water" or "reverse osmosis" water.